klingebj/shamir_bip39_2039/README.md

 	            'analyst', 'pitch', 'private', 'control', 'vintage', 'absurd']}
 ```

+Recall that each of these shares is also a valid BIP39-2039 mnemonic!
 Finally, the original mnemonic can be recovered from any two of the three shares

 ```
 print "Recovered from shares 1 and 2:", shares_to_mnemonic(share1=shares['share1'], share2=shares['share2'])
 ```

 ```
-Recovered from shares 1 and 2: Recovered from shares 1 and 2: ['patrol', 'ankle', 'hire', 'long', 'present', 'seminar', 'lunar', 'derive', 'gauge', 'romance', 'relief', 'acid']
+Recovered from shares 1 and 2: ['patrol', 'ankle', 'hire', 'long', 'present','seminar', 'lunar', 'derive', 'gauge', 'romance', 'relief', 'acid']
 ```